 - Keep Your Apple ID & iCloud account safe

-Still, if you want to make sure you've got things secured, do a DFU mode or a hard reset.
+Still, if you want to make sure you've got things secure; do a DFU mode or a hard reset.
 Here's how to get into the DFU mode (only useful if you are upgrading the firmware).
 A hard reset is when you press and hold the power and home button simultaneously till the screen goes blank.
 (On your iPhone 7/7 Plus, you need to press and hold on your volume down and power ON/OFF buttons at once for about ten seconds until you see Apple logo on the screen.)

 Even then, don't install random apps from the App Store.
 If you come across any new interesting app, make sure to check its review both within the App Store and elsewhere on the web before going on to install it.

 Keep Your Apple ID & iCloud account safe

 The most important part of it all is your Apple ID / iCloud account.
 This is because it controls your iPhone's Find My iPhone, most of the backup data (including stuff that syncs like Photos, Contacts, Mail, Documents and more).
 Once someone hacks into your Apple ID, they can access a ton of stuff, erase your data and do much damage.

 Change passwords occasionally and have strong passwords.
 Also, don't let others access your Apple ID.

 Many apps require location data. iOS asks for your permission whenever an app requests location data.
 While it makes sense to share your location data with apps that require it (maps and navigation apps for instance), it is not necessary that you should do so.
 Only share the data with apps that you trust.